 Developmental Training provides a vast array of skill training in areas of vocational, daily living, social, communication, community and sensory integration.

 Individuals who have mild cognitive and physical impairments are provided services that focus greater attention to enhancing one’s vocational skill development.
-Opportunities in vocational training include on site subcontract packaging work, community service, classes that provide specific skill training in a variety of occupations such as housekeeping, grounds keeping, marketing, entrepreneurial pursuits, and competitive community placement.
+Opportunities in vocational training include on site community outreach projects, volunteering in one’s community, classes that provide specific skill training in a variety of occupations such as housekeeping, grounds keeping, entrepreneurial pursuits, and competitive job placement.
 Additional activities and classes include fitness, nutrition, computer usage, social skills, character development, community awareness, functional academics, daily living skills, current events, recreation and leisure, and mission trips to foreign countries.

 Individuals who have moderate to low mild cognitive impairments and individuals with dual diagnosis (mental illness) are provided skill training opportunities in vocational, daily living, social skills, communication, functional academics, recreation and leisure, and community integration.
 Activities are designed around small groups of shared abilities and interests.
 Individual choice and input into the services provided are encouraged.